 Good health outcomes are more prevalent in neighborhoods where people have easy access to nutritious, affordable food; safe and walkable streets; and active playgrounds and public spaces.

 Living in neighborhoods without these essentials, residents are more likely to be burdened with high rates of obesity, diabetes, or other chronic illnesses.
 In 2015, NYHealth launched its Healthy Neighborhoods Fund, an initiative to help six communities across New York State become healthier and more active places.
-NYHealth invested $2 million during its first two years, and has leveraged an additional $181 million in funding for these six communities, helping nearly half a million New Yorkers have greater access to healthy, affordable food and safe ways in which to be physically active.
-NYHealth is continuing its commitment to the Healthy Neighborhoods Fund by investing an additional $2.5 million over the next three years in these six communities.
-In 2017, NYHealth awarded Fund for Public Health in New York (FPHNY) a grant to continue its participation in the initiative.
+This 2-year, $2 million investment has leveraged an additional $181 million in funding for these six communities, helping nearly half a million New Yorkers have greater access to healthy, affordable food and safe ways in which to be physically active.
+NYHealth is continuing its commitment to the initiative by investing an additional $2.5 million over the next three years in these six communities.
+In 2017, NYHealth awarded Create a Healthier Niagara Falls Collaborative a grant to continue its participation in the initiative.